aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 This in turn leads to a host of considerations which culminate in pure functional programming, as exemplified in modern languages such as Haskell, developed in the 1990s.
 Haskell specifically is what's known as a "lazy" language: all expressions are lazily evaluated, without regards for their order in the source code.
 After all, if a variable is defined on line 100 and used only at line 500, who needs to evaluate it before line 500, given that its evaluation (or lack thereof) can't ever affect anything else in the least?
 This has its advantages, but also results in unpredictable memory management, which can be seen as a drawback in some applications.

 Returning to Lisp, we need to discuss the issue of variable scoping.
-The original Lisp had something known as "dynamic scoping", contrasted to static or "lexical" scoping; the latter being by far the most popular scoping strategy in modern languages, because it is deemed to be more intuitive.
+The original Lisp had something known as "dynamic scoping", contrasted to static or "lexical" scoping.

 In a typical program, it is convenient that the same variable name be used and re-used in many different places, with different values and different meanings.
 It is therefore paramount to define a precise set of rules regarding the "scope" (region of visibility) of a variable.
 Moreover, variable scopes can be nested.